 Over-the-Air Antenna

-That is not the case.
+Luckily, that is not the case.
 If you live in a larger urban area, not in a valley or wooded area, you can typically get local networks.
-In some cases you might be able to get them from multiple cities.
+In some cases, you might be able to get them from multiple cities.

 You need an over-the-air antenna to get local networks.
-To see what channels you can get you need to go to the FCC site and input your zip code.
-It will list out the channels and signal strength.
+To see what channels you can get, you need to go to the FCC site and input your zip code.
+It will list the channels and signal strength.

-There are a lot of options you can choose, but we believe the Mohu Leaf line of products are the best antennas for cord-cutters.
+There are many options you can choose from, but we believe the Mohu Leaf is the best antenna for cord-cutters.

-We have used them in our home for years, and they rarely disappoint.
-Depending on the style you need you should expect to pay no more than $50 or $60.
+We have used these in our home for years, and they rarely disappoint.
+Depending on the style you need, you should expect to pay no more than $50 or $60.

 You can use the code FRUGALRULES10 to save ten percent on your purchase.

 Most antennas take less than ten minutes to install.
-Once done you can start watching local broadcasting.
+Once installed, you can start watching local broadcasting.

 One benefit of using an over-the-air antenna is it may help you avoid choosing a live TV streaming service that carries local networks.

-Providers must pay to carry those channels, which they pass onto the customer.
+Providers must pay to carry those channels, and they pass that cost onto the customer.
 These broadcast retransmission fees cost roughly $20 a month.

 Read our guide on how to watch local TV without cable to learn more.